wjwwen/timeseries/README.md

 - Excellent accuracy in short-term forecasting, hard to apply for long-term
 - Commonly used to estimate the volatility of returns for stocks/currencies
 - GARCH considers volatility of the previous period, ARCH does not
-- GARCH used where variance error is believed to be serially autocorrelated
 - GARCH assume variance of the error term follows ARMA

 ![Image](https://cdn.corporatefinanceinstitute.com/assets/heteroskedasticity.png)